JackInSightsV2/Semantic-Media-Compression/01-theoretical-validation/theoretical-foundation-overview.md

 ### [Proof of Concept Demonstrations](./proof-of-concept-demonstrations.md)

-Concrete examples that prove semantic compression can work in practice:
+**Proposed Validation Tests**: The following are theoretical demonstrations of potential capability:

-- **Complete Scene Blueprint**: Full JSON representation of a 5-minute scene showing all semantic elements
+- **Complete Scene Blueprint**: Full JSON representation of a 5-minute scene.
-- **Recreation Pathway Analysis**: How semantic blueprints generate multiple output formats (video, audio, text, interactive)
+- **Recreation Pathway Analysis**: How semantic blueprints generate multiple output formats.
-- **Compression Ratio Validation**: Mathematical demonstration of achieving 1000:1+ compression ratios while preserving meaning
+- **Compression Ratio Validation**: Theoretical demonstration of achieving 1000:1+ compression ratios.
-- **Quality Metrics Framework**: Measuring semantic quality and recreation accuracy

 ### [Conceptual Boundary Definition](./conceptual-boundary-definition.md)

 Establishing clear boundaries and limitations of the semantic compression concept:

-- **What Can Be Compressed**: Types of media content suitable for semantic compression
+- **What Can Be Compressed**: Text, Video, Comics, Spoken Audio.
 - **Semantic Preservation Limits**: What aspects of meaning can and cannot be preserved
 - **Recreation Quality Boundaries**: Acceptable quality ranges and trade-offs
-- **Cultural Adaptation Constraints**: Limits of cross-cultural adaptation while preserving authenticity

 ## How We Build the Foundation